What is data collection?

 You can also reuse existing data in your project.
-This can either be individual earlier collected datasets or reference data from curated resources like ELIXIR Core Data Resources or consensus data like reference genomes.
+This can either be individual earlier collected datasets, reference data from curated resources or consensus data like reference genomes.
 For more information see Reuse in the data life cycle.

 Why is data collection important?

 Apart from being the source of information to build your findings on, the collection phase lays the foundation for the quality of both the data and its documentation.
 It is important that the decisions made regarding quality measures are implemented, and that the collect procedures are appropriately recorded.

 Appropriate tools or integration of multiple tools (also called tool assembly or ecosystem) can help you with data management and documentation during data collection.
 Suitable tools for data management and documentation during data collection are Electronic Lab Notebooks (ELNs), Electronic Data Capture (EDC) systems, Laboratory Information Management Systems (LIMS).
 Moreover, online platforms for collaborative research and file sharing services could also be used as ELN or data management systems.